Evachris21/Business-Performance-Analysis-Excel/README.md

 3. **Cleaned Data:** Transformed data with calculated columns for 'Pricing Behavior' and 'Revenue Loss'.
 4. **Business Statistics:** Final summary of KPIs and service-wise segmentation.

+Note: The workbook contains sample raw data, cleaned dataset, and analysis dashboard in separate sheets for demonstration purposes.

 ##  Key Findings & Insights

 ### 1. Revenue Leakage (The Bargaining Problem)